 Primarily I see myself as a musician.
 Certainly Im a researcher too, but my research is with and for musicians and is inextricably bound up in the practice of performing.
 Research questions arise through the execution of, reflection upon and examination of performance.
 This is because Id like the findings of my research, and the performance works which are at the core of the work, to be interesting and relevant to other musicians and composers.
 As someone who put a lot of work into trying to be a good musician for quite some time, this feels like a natural way to operate.
 I understand how musicians think, I speak the language and I respect their skill and dedication.
 I dont for a moment propose that the practicebased research approach I will describe in this chapter is the one and only way to conduct research in this area.
 It is, however, an approach that has worked for me.
 It has enabled me to continue to work creatively, while also engaging in research grounded in an epistemology of practice.

-Bluff, A. & Johnston, A. 2017, 'Storytelling with Interactive Physical Theatre: A case study of Dot and the Kangaroo', Proceedings of the 4th International Conference on Movement Computing, ACM, pp. 19-19.View/Download from: UTS OPUS
+Bluff, A & Johnston, A 2017, 'Storytelling with Interactive Physical Theatre: A case study of Dot and the Kangaroo', Proceedings of the 4th International Conference on Movement Computing, International Conference on Movement Computing, ACM, London, United Kingdom, pp. 1-8.View/Download from: Publisher's site

 This paper describes a series of fashionable sounding shoe and foot based appendages made between 2007-2017.
 The research attempts to demake the physical high-heeled shoe through the iterative design and fabrication of new foot based musical instruments.
 This process of demaking also changes the usual purpose of shoes and associated stereotypes of high heeled shoe wear.
 Through turning high heeled shoes into wearable musical instruments for theatrical audio visual expressivity we question why so many musical instruments are made for the hands and not the feet?
 With this creative work we explore ways to redress the imbalance and consider what a genuinely “foot based” expressivity could be.

-Johnston, A. & Pickrell, M. 2016, 'Designing for technicians working in the field: 8 usability heuristics for mobile application design', Proceedings of the 28th Australian Conference on Computer-Human Interaction, ACM, pp. 494-498.View/Download from: UTS OPUS or Publisher's site
+Johnston, A & Pickrell, M 2016, 'Designing for technicians working in the field: 8 usability heuristics for mobile application design', Proceedings of the 28th Australian Conference on Computer-Human Interaction, Australian Computer Human Interaction Conference, ACM, Launceston, Tasmania, Australia, pp. 494-498.View/Download from: Publisher's site

 This paper reflects upon aspects of my experience as an